Aliases for MERTK Gene

 GeneCards Summary for MERTK Gene

 MERTK (MER Proto-Oncogene, Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with MERTK include retinitis pigmentosa 38 and mertk-related retinitis pigmentosa.
-Among its related pathways are GPCR Pathway and GPCR Pathway.
-GO annotations related to this gene include transmembrane receptor protein tyrosine kinase activity.
+Diseases associated with MERTK include mertk-related retinitis pigmentosa and retinitis pigmentosa 38.
+Among its related pathways are GPCR Pathway and Akt Signaling.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MET.

 UniProtKB/Swiss-Prot for MERTK Gene